 As the population continues to shift further North of Perth and new schools continue to open numbers at CPS continue to drop.
 Housing affordability and lower rents are key contributors to this but data shows that a school population of around 400 will be the regular number for CPS.

-The tables below show that Attendance is still an issue that, despite, many strategies being put into place it continues to be an area of concern.
-The school transiency rate of 22.7% makes it very difficult.
+The tables below show that Attendance is still an issue that, despite, many strategies (attendance officers, Associate Principal, AIEO, Chaplain, School Psychologist) being put into place it continues to be an area of concern.
+The school transiency rate of 23.4% makes it very difficult.
 All staff is committed to providing an environment that makes all members of our school community feel safe and welcome.
+The table below shows a drop of approximately 1.3% in regular attendance between 2017 & 2018.
+The pleasing aspect is that the percentage of students in the indicated range has increased by 2.9% and those in the Moderate and Severe range have both fallen.